 An injection procedure is quick—there is no downtime or recovery.
 A mild sedative and local anaesthetic ensure no pain or discomfort is felt.

 A nerve block treats a compressed spinal nerve caused by facet joint arthritis.
 During the injection, a small needle is guided to the compressed nerve.
-An
+An anesthetic medication is injected to decrease inflammation of the nerve and help to stop pain signals to the brain.

 A facet rhizotomy is performed when injections and nerve blocks are no longer effective.
 Heat and radio frequency signals safely deaden nerves that send pain signals to the brain.